siddu1998/Object-Detection-Models-Internship/README.md

  Please use Ubuntu 16.0.4 if you are willing to make life easier.Recommended installation version ROS-Kinetic http://wiki.ros.org/kinetic/Installation/Ubuntu is the link you should be referring to if this does not work, this might be because of broken packages.
 Please make sure you have ticked the universal and restricted and multiverse options in your Ubuntu software centre.
- Not recommended if the normal installation does not work you can tru to build from source (all the best)
+ Not recommended if the normal installation does not work you can try to build from source (all the best)

  Now very important files are in your system is your bashrc, nothing to do yet, but to view the bashrc remember it would be in the home directory and will be hidden.
 If you are willing to see it then ctrl+H will show all the hidden files and from then on you are free to edit.